Security Overview

 More than you would think!
 We remove malware from more than 600 machines, on average, each quarter.
 Many of these machines come to ResNet because Network Security blocked their Internet connection on campus in order to protect the user as well as the network from malware/hackers.
 Malware also spreads through peer-to-peer programs (e.g., uTorrent, Vuze).
 This is only one of the many ways your computer can get infected with malware.

-Although most malware are targeted to injure systems using Windows, Macintosh computers can still be susceptible.
+Although most malware are targeted to injure systems using Windows, Mac computers can still be susceptible.
 In the past, trojans have broken the Internet connection of Mac users.
 Also, you can spread infected files to your friends who have Windows through email attachments or file transfers without knowing it.

 How did I get infected with malware?